Ahmed-Hajhamed/Audio-Equalizer/README.md

 # Audio Equalizer App

 An advanced **Audio Equalizer Application** designed to enhance your audio processing experience.
-This app offers versatile equalization modes and powerful visualization tools, enabling users to analyze, modify, and save audio files with ease.
+This app offers versatile equalization modes and different visualization tools such as spectrograms, audiograms, and linear frequency scale, enabling users to analyze, modify, and save audio files with ease.

 ## Features